alvilgau/CloudyMcCloudface/doc/doc.md

 When there are a lot of tweets which have to be analyzed, there is nothing further to do!
 The analyzer function is a stateless AWS Lambda function which is scaled automatically by Amazon.

-4. Scale for records
+4. Scale for recording

-When the number of records increases, there will be a lot of analyzed tweets that must be handled.
+When the number of recordings increases, there will be a lot of analyzed tweets that must be handled.
 For this reason an auto scaling group for the *recorder-service* was created too.
 This auto scaling group is configured exactly like the auto scaling group of *tweetstream-service*.
 Only the health check period is set to 5 minutes.

 ## Multi-Tenancy